dotnet/csharplang/proposals/records.md

 A record contains two synthesized copying members:

-* A constructor taking a single argument of the record type, referred to as the "copy constructor"
+* A constructor taking a single argument of the record type, referred to as the _copy constructor_
 * A public parameterless virtual instance "clone" method with a compiler-reserved name

 #### Copy constructor

-If a user-defined copy constructor is present, it is used instead of a synthesized one.
-It must use the base's copy constructor as its initializer if the base type is a record.
+If a user-defined copy constructor is present, it must use the base's copy constructor as its initializer if the base type is a record.

 The synthesized body of the copy constructor first invokes a base constructor and then copies the fields from the record itself: